Maxim-Mazurok/google-api-typings-generator/gapi.client.logging-v2/readme.md

 await gapi.client.logging.locations.get({name: 'name'});

 /*
 Lists information about the supported locations for this service.
+This method can be called in two ways: List all public locations: Use the path GET /v1/locations.
+List project-visible locations: Use the path GET /v1/projects/{project_id}/locations.
+This may include public locations as well as private or other locations specifically visible to the project.
 */
 await gapi.client.logging.locations.list({name: 'name'});